 Tip #4 Keep the bedroom temperature chilly.
 Your core body temperature decreases just a bit as you get deeper and deeper into sleep.
 Research has shown that the optimal room temperature for a good night’s rest is a surprisingly chilly 20 degrees Celsius.

 Tip #5 Make sure everything is pitch black in your bedroom.
 Even if your eyes are closed, your skin gets in contact with light.
-Melatonin release is subject to light and dark sensitivity, so its transmission is promoted within a dark environment which is important because of its sleep-promoting effects.
+Melatonin release is subject to light and dark sensitivity.
+Its transmission is promoted within a dark environment which is important because of its sleep-promoting effects.

 Tip #7 Never hit the snooze button.
-When you hit snooze and drift back to sleep, rather than returning to the lighter sleep stage you were just in (in which your body may have already been preparing to wake up), you may begin a new sleep cycle altogether.
-Then, when the alarm goes off the second time, it’ll likely catch you in a deeper stage of sleep, leaving you feeling grumpy and looking for a hammer to smash your alarm clock.
-To help rid yourself of this habit, try placing your alarm in a place where you’ll have to physically get out of bed to turn it off.
+Remember when you hit snooze and drift back to sleep?
+Rather than returning to the lighter sleep stage you were just in (in which your body may have already been preparing to wake up), you may begin a new cycle altogether.
+Then, when the alarm goes off the second time.
+It’ll likely catch you in a deeper stage of sleep.
+This will leave you feeling grumpy and looking for a hammer to smash your alarm clock.
+To help rid yourself of this habit.
+Try placing your alarm in a place where you’ll have to physically get out of bed to turn it off.